Key Takeaways

 Supplemental Insurance

-Supplemental insurance provides extra coverage beyond your primary health plan to help pay for out-of-pocket costs like deductibles and copays as well as additional services that may not be fully covered such as dental, vision, and prescription drugs.
-It helps fill in the gaps in your existing coverage.
+Supplemental insurance adds coverage beyond your primary health plan.
+It can help pay for out-of-pocket costs such as deductibles and copays, along with services that may not be fully covered, including dental, vision, and prescription drugs.
+Its purpose is to help fill gaps in your existing coverage.

 Conclusion